 After the political changes, the emerging private sector initiatives required new aquaculture species and technologies.
 Fish farmers looked for better quality species; especially commercial species which could be farmed not only in inland waters, but also in marine waters which, until 2000 had not been exploited.
-Starting from demographic movements that led to an increase in population in coastal areas, the pressure on marine fishing grew rapidly.
+Starting from demographic movements that led to an increase of population in coastal areas, the pressure on marine fishing grew rapidly.
 Fish farming is considered to be the most efficient measure to ensure that fish resources are not over exploited; hence this call for new challenges in environmental protection.

 The first intensive aquaculture of marine species began in the middle of the 1990s, with growing out of shrimps and cultivation of marine species in floating cages along the Ionian coast.
 From this time this activity is showing a rapid growth.
-Cold water salmonids, mainly rainbow trout (Oncorhynchus mykiss) and Ohrid trout (Salmo letnica), are another important group within intensive/semi intensive aquaculture production in Albania.
+Cold water salmonids, mainly rainbow trout (Oncorhynchus mykiss) and ohrid trout (Salmo letnica), are another important group within intensive/semi intensive aquaculture production in Albania.
 The results of the first few years of production are very promising and have attracted the interest of Albanian businessmen with a view of extending this activity to other coastal areas.

-Natural Lakes, like Ohrid Lake is one of the lakes where by using korani’s fingerlings restocking is carried out successfully.
-It is stocked through the Lini hatchery, where artificial reproduction of Salmo letnica has been carried out since 1965, and which currently stocks millions of larvae and fingerlings every year.
-In 2005, by financial support of the World Bank through the Pilot Project of Fishery Development, this centre is being built up as a modern reproduction centre which restocks the Ohrid Lake annually with ohrid trout fingerlings and larvae.
-The seed materials (larvae and fingerlings) are produced under controlled systems, starting from the eggs collected from the maturation brood stock stored in the lake by specialized fishermen The Ministry of Environment, Forestry and Water Administration is responsible for the management and financial support of this hatchery.
+Natural Lakes, like Ohrid Lake is one of the lakes where by using “korani” fingerlings restocking are carried out successfully, also.
+It is stocked through the Lini hatchery, where artificial reproduction of Salmo letnica has been carried out since 1965, and which currently stocks nearly million of larvae and fingerlings every year.
+In 2005, by financial support of the World Bank through the Pilot Project of Fishery Development, this centre was modernized which restocks the Ohrid Lake annually with autochthonous ohrid trout fingerlings and larvae.
+The seed materials (larvae and fingerlings) are produced under controlled systems, starting from the eggs collected from the maturation natural brood stock from the lake by specialized fishermen The Ministry of Agriculture, Rural Development and Water Administration is responsible for the management and financial support of this hatchery.

 Integrated extensive aquaculture production systems are being considered for artificial lakes and reservoirs because of their multipurpose nature (combining electric power and fishing and/or agriculture and fishing).
 There are 670 watersheds covering a total surface of 2 700 ha created for irrigation purposes and about 118 of them are also used for fishing.
 Agricultural reservoirs are located throughout the entire country.
-The fishing activity in these reservoirs is possible through a stocking program using the fingerlings of the Cyprinidae family through poly culture.
+The fishing activity in these reservoirs is possible through a stocking program using the fingerlings of the Cyprinid family through poly culture.
 Fingerlings are allowed to grow naturally (not or few feeding).
 This is an extensive form of aquaculture and the utilization of fish with a low market value.
 The activity is important in that it provides a source of income and protein for the poorest areas of Albania.
-The greatest concentration of these watersheds is in the region of Elbasan and Fier.
-Their production vary from 500 to 600 tonnes per year.
+The greatest concentration of these watersheds is in the region of Elbasani and Fieri.
+Their production varies from 500 to 600 tonnes per year.

 Since aquaculture requires high levels of skill and professionalism there is a need for training and education of fish producers.
 Information, dissemination and educational and training programmes need to be encouraged to ensure the development of aquaculture in the country.

 Apart from the coastal lagoons, which are in the western part of Albania, the fresh water aquaculture centres are mostly concentrated in the central to southern regions.
-The favourable climatic characteristics and variability of water sources as well as the relatively higher economic level of inhabitants in this part of Albania since the tourism is concentrated mainly here make possible and attractive the investments in aquaculture.
+The favorable climatic characteristics and variability of water sources as well as the relatively higher economic level of inhabitants in this part of Albania since the tourism is concentrated mainly here make possible and attractive the investments in aquaculture.

 Marine culture species are not yet being artificially reproduced in the country, but are imported as fingerlings.
 Their production is going well in south-west Albania, by the Ionian Sea.

-The species of the carp family are extended through central and northern parts of inland Albania, mainly in the rural areas.
-Except of common carp, the others has been introduced from China.
+The species of the carp family are extended through central and northern parts of inland waters of Albania, mainly in the rural areas.
+Except of common carp, the others have been introduced from China.
 In such rural areas, the government is influenced by its policies on poverty reduction, therefore encouraging the production of species which are of low cost and at the same time are important in terms of nutrition.

 The farming of marine species in Albania is going to show a rapid developed.
 There is only one extensive shrimp culture farm of Narta (200 ha) which are attempting to put it back in operation by also founding a joint venture with Italian partners; this fish farm has the intrinsic advantage of being near the sea and is therefore attracting foreign investors.

-Although there are now 3-4 hatcheries producing carp fingerlings, with a total surface of about 10 ha and a yearly production of about 2 million fingerlings, the continuing shortfall in fingerling production leads to a poor stocking rate in the reservoirs and natural and artificial lakes, and this is reflected in a comparatively poor fish catch.
+Although there are only 3-4 hatcheries producing carp fingerlings, with a total surface of about 10 ha and a yearly production of about 2 million fingerlings, the continuing shortfall in fingerling production leads to a poor stocking rate in the reservoirs and natural and artificial lakes, and this is reflected in a comparatively poor fish catch.
 Under the Fisheries Research Institute there were four public property aquaculture farms which involved in the inland waters restocking programme, with governmental support.
 In 2007, under the regulatory reform of research institutions undertaken by the Albanian Government, the Institute was transformed into the Laboratory of Fisheries and Aquaculture, under the jurisdiction of the Agricultural University of Tirana.